If you frequently travel or send money abroad, find out how to get the best rate on currency exchange so you can get more for your money.

 How can I calculate the exchange rate?

-- To determine the exchange rate: Divide the original currency by the new currency.
-For example, if you exchange 100 USD and receive 1,650 MXN, divide 100 by 1,650 and you’ll get an exchange rate of 16.5.
+For example, if you exchange 100 USD for 1,650 MXN, you’d divide 100 by 1,650 to get the exchange rate: 16.5.

 You can also always let an online currency converter like Western Union’s do the math for you, but it’s helpful to know the basics of how rate calculations work.